Esther Hicks Turned Mean…

 She has previously explained that “they,” meaning Abraham, know the thoughts of everyone in the room and have selected the most appropriate questioners to benefit the entire group.

 Hot seat conversations with Esther/Abraham have been everything from playful to mildly contentious to emotionally engaging.
-Esther has guided many hot seaters into what is called “a better feeling place.”
+Esther guided many hot seaters into “a better feeling place.”